Alexander R. Nininger: Biography

 During the first month of the Japanese invasion of the Philippines, Nininger's unit helped prepare American defenses in Bataan.
-After the Japanese launched their assault on Bataan, Niinger voluntarily joined another company because his unit was not yet engaged in combat.
+After the Japanese launched their assault on Bataan, Nininger voluntarily joined another company because his unit was not yet engaged in combat.

-Nininger was killed in action near Abucay, Bataan on January 12, 1942.
+Nininger was killed in action near Abucay, Bataan, on January 12, 1942.
 He was posthumously awarded the Medal of Honor for leading an assault on Japanese positions.
-He was the first American army soldier to be so honored in the Second World War.
+He was the first Medal of Honor recipient of World War II.

-West Point

-Nininger graduated from the US Military Academy at West Point with the Class of 1941.
-At the Academy, he was involved in track, the debating society, and was chairman of the lecture committee.
-He was part of the Academy's 3rd Battalion "L" Company, in which he served as a Cadet Sergeant.